centreon/centreon-documentation/versioned_docs/version-23.04/service-mapping/install.md

 ### Install the package

-Add the Centreon BAM repository, you can find it on the [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).
+Add the Centreon Business repository, you can find it on the [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).

 And install the package using the following command: